d2l-ai/d2l-en/chapter_deep-learning-basics/softmax-regression-scratch.md

 ## Initialize Model Parameters

 Just as in linear regression, we use vectors to represent examples.
 Since each example is an image with $28 \times 28$ pixels we can store it as a $784$ dimensional vector.
 Moreover, since we have 10 categories, the single layer network has an output dimension of 10.
-Consequently, the weight and bias parameters of the softmax regression are matrics of size $784 \times 10$ and $1 \times 10$ respectively.
+Consequently, the weight and bias parameters of the softmax regression are matrices of size $784 \times 10$ and $1 \times 10$ respectively.
 We initialize $W$ with Gaussian noise.

 ```{.python .input  n=9}
 num_inputs = 784